 PISA for Schools - FAQs

-The PISA-based Test for Schools is a voluntary assessment intended to help school leaders from across the world understand their 15-year old students' abilities to think critically and apply their knowledge creatively in novel contexts.
+The PISA-based Test for Schools is an assessment intended to help school leaders from across the world understand their 15-year old students' abilities to think critically and apply their knowledge creatively in novel contexts.

-PISA is an international study that was launched by the OECD in 1997, first administered in 2000 and now covers over 80 countries.
-Every 3 years the PISA survey provides comparative data on 15-year-olds’ performance in reading, mathematics and science.
-In addition, each cycle explores a distinct “innovative domain” such as Collaborative Problem Solving (PISA 2015) and Global Competence (PISA 2018).
+PI A is an international study that was launched by the OECD in 1997, first administered in 2000 and now covers over 80 countries.
+Every 3 years the PISA survey provides comparative data on 15-year-olds’ performance in reading, mathematics, and science.
+In addition, each cycle explores a distinct “innovative domain” such as Creative Thinking (PISA 2022) and Learning in the Digital World (PISA 2025).
 The results have informed education policy discussions at the national and global level since its inception.

 Given our global, knowledge-based economy, it has become more important than ever before to compare students not only to local or national standards, but also to the performance of the world’s top-performing school systems.
 There has been growing interest in comparing student performance to international benchmarks, both as a gauge of how prepared students are to participate in a globalised society and as a means of setting targets above and beyond basic proficiency levels or local expectations.

-OECD-accredited organisations are responsible for the implementation of the assessment.
-Under rigorous technical oversight from the OECD, the accredited National Service Providers (NSPs) administer the assessment to schools using a digital platfrom run by the International Platform Provider (IPP).
+Since 2019, the PISA-based Test for Schools is provided as a digital assessment through an International Platform Provider (IPP).
+The OECD accredits a National Service Provider (NSP) for the implementation of the assessment.
+Under rigorous technical oversight from the OECD, the accredited NSP administers the assessment to schools using the digital platform run by the IPP.